-This article could easily have been called ‘How not to do a Do It Yourself loft conversion.’
+This article could easily have been called ‘How not to do a DIY loft conversion.’

 Featured on national television and splattered all over the newspapers the incredible ‘loft conversion’ built by Christopher Pendrey not only caused £15,000 worth of damage to his Leicester home but also cost him a court appearance and 160 hours of community service.